tutumcloud/api-docs/source/includes/nodecluster.md

 disk | (optional) The size of the volume to create where images and containers will be stored, in GB (default: `60`).
 Not available for Digital Ocean.
 To create Softlayer nodes you must select one of the following sizes (in GBs): 10, 20, 25, 30, 40, 50, 75, 100, 125, 150, 175, 200, 250, 300, 350, 400, 500, 750, 1000, 1500 or 2000
-target_num_nodes | (optional) The desired number of nodes for the node cluster (default: `1`) tags | (optional) List of tags of the node cluster to be used when deploying services see [Tags](https://support.tutum.co/support/solutions/articles/5000508859) for more information) (default: `[]`) provider_options | Provider-specific extra options for the deployment of the node.
-See the following section for more info.
+target_num_nodes | (optional) The desired number of nodes for the node cluster (default: `1`) tags | (optional) List of tags of the node cluster to be used when deploying services see [Tags](https://support.tutum.co/support/solutions/articles/5000508859) for more information) (default: `[]`) provider_options | Provider-specific extra options for the deployment of the node (see table `Provider options` above for more information)

-### Provider options

-You can specify several deployment options in AWS provider, following the schema:

-* "vpc": VPC-related options (optional)
-    * "id": AWS VPC identifier of the target VPC where the nodes of the cluster will be deployed (required)
-    * "subnets": a list of target subnet indentifiers inside selected VPC.
-If you specify more than one subnet, Tutum will balance among all of them following a high-availability schema (optional)
-    * "security_groups": the security group that will be applied to every node of the cluster (optional)
-* "iam": IAM-related options (optional)
-    * "instance_profile_name": name of the instance profile (container for instance an IAM role) to attach to every node of the cluster (required)

 ## Get an existing node cluster